I’m not __________________ (Good enough, smart enough, etc.)

 Now, is this skill on the list because you are unskilled, uneducated, or uninterested or all of the above?

-If the answer is number 3, does it need to be done in the first place?
+If it’s number three, get motivated.
 If you have no one else who can do it, will it simply go undone?
-Are students, parents, and your boss ok with that?
-Or, could you do it, but in way that reflects your strengths and not the perfect image of what it should be while still being effective?
+Are your students, parents, and your boss ok with that?
+Or, could you do it, but in way that reflects your strengths?

 Tell others the truth